AaronRAnderson/DevcampPortfolio/README.md

 # Devamp Portfolio Application

-> This is a Ruby on Rails 5 application that allows users to create their own protfolios.
+> This is a Ruby on Rails 5 application that allows users to create their own portfolios.

 ### Features